distant-viewing/dvt/paper/paper.md

 Many open-source projects provide implementations of state-of-the-art computer vision algorithms.
 However, there are limited options for users looking to quickly build end-to-end pipelines that link together common visual annotations.
+Those tools that do exist focus on specific subtasks, such as as FaceNet's recognition of faces [@schroff2015facenet], visual embedding with PixPlot [@duhaime2020pixplot], and FilmColors' analysis of color [@flueckiger2018building].
 Different algorithms require varying dependencies, different input formats, and produce outputs using different schemas.
 Because of the rapid pace of scholarship across the many sub-fields of computer vision, it can be difficult to determine which algorithms to use and a significant amount of work